-- Complete a minimum of 128 semester hours for the baccalaureate in nursing degree with a GPA of 2.5 or higher. - Have earned a prescribed number of points in the Nursing Student Association and demonstrated competence as required for the curriculum checkpoints. - Apply to take the State Board Examination for RN licensure. - Complete all general requirements for graduation as outlined in the Catalog.
+- Complete a minimum of 127 semester hours for the baccalaureate degree in nursing with a GPA of 2.5 or higher. - Have earned the prescribed number of points in the Nursing Student Association and demonstrated competence as required for the curriculum checkpoints. - Apply to take the State Board Examination for RN licensure. - Complete all general requirements for graduation as outlined in the Catalog.